Teatro La Perla

-Teatro La Perla is a historic theater in the city of Ponce, Puerto Rico.
+Teatro La Perla ("The Pearl Theater") is a historic theater in the city and municipality of Ponce, Puerto Rico.
 Inaugurated in 1864, it is the second oldest theater of its kind in Puerto Rico, but "the largest and most historic in the Spanish-speaking Caribbean."
 The theater was named La Perla in honor of the Virgin of Montserrat (Spanish: La Virgen de Montserrat), known as "The Pearl of the Mediterranean."
 (Note: 1913 Ponce historian Eduardo Neumann Gandia states it was named "La Perla" because of its beautiful byzantine-style facade.
 (See: Eduardo Neumann Gandia.
 Verdadera y Autentica Historia de la Ciudad de Ponce.
 San Juan, Puerto Rico.
 1913.
 Reprinted in 1987 by Instituto de Cultura Puertorriqueña. p.
 117.))
 It is located in barrio Tercero, in the Ponce Historic Zone.

 Design

 The theater was designed in the 1860s by Juan Bertoli Calderoni (a Ponceño of Italian heritage resident of the city) and it bears a neoclassical structure with an impressive six-column entrance.
 The building was badly damaged by the 1918 earthquake.
 However, it was rebuilt in 1940 using the original plans and reopened in 1941 with better acoustics technology.
 It closed in 2006 for renovations and reopened on 14 March 2008.